-In this week's edition of our open source news roundup, we take a look at Toyota turning to Linux in its newest Camry, the Raspberry Pi and CoderDojo Foundations merging, a new open source tool to prepare for data breaches, and more.
+In this edition of our open source news roundup, we take a look at Toyota turning to Linux in its newest Camry, the Raspberry Pi and CoderDojo Foundations merging, a new open source tool to prepare for data breaches, and more.

 Linux: coming to a new car near you

 Well, only if that new car is a 2018 Toyota Camry.
 The Japanese automaker will be including a Linux-powered infotainment system in the newest model of one of its best-selling vehicles.

 The Camry's infotainment system is built on Automotive Grade Linux, the in-car platform supported by the Linux Foundation and backed by 100 automakers and tech firms.
 According to Motor Trend, around "70 percent of the platform on the 2018 Camry consists of mostly generic coding, while the remaining 30 percent is unique to the vehicle."
 Although the 2018 Camry will be the initial test bed for the system, the flexibility of that system "will help provide an easy transition to other models, including those from Lexus."
 The system will also soon be integrated into cars from Ford, Mercedes Benz, and Mazda.

 In a bit of surprising news, the Raspberry Pi Foundation announced that it's merging with the CoderDojo Foundation (a non-profit aimed at teaching young people to code).
 Joining force will create what the Raspberry Pi Foundation believes to be "the biggest code-promoting organization on the planet."